-UNOS is led by a Board of Directors, which oversees management of the organization.
-The corporate governance principles of UNOS are outlined in a series of documents adopted by the Board of Directors and reviewed periodically to ensure they continue to meet the needs of the organization and reflect current industry best practices.
-The following sections will help you learn more about UNOS’ governance principles:
+United Network for Organ Sharing is led by a Board of Directors, which oversees management of the organization.
+UNOS’ corporate governance principles are outlined in a series of documents adopted by the board and reviewed periodically to ensure they continue to meet the needs of the organization and reflect current industry best practices.

 UNOS carries out our work with a deep commitment to accountability and transparency.
 Our strong performance is reflected in our business practices, accreditations and certifications: